 The School Liaison Officer works in conjunction with WSMR Child & Youth Services and the Las Cruces Public Schools to address educational issues involving military children.
-Through partnering with the local and military community, the School Liaison Officer can help with the full range of K-12 schools (public, private, & home school), and also with college and trade school information.
-For more information regarding the School Liaison Office, please call 575-678-7093.
+Through partnering with the local and military community, the School Liaison Officer can help with the full range of K-12 schools (public, private, & home school), and with college and trade school information.
+For more information regarding the School Liaison Office, please call 575-678-2708, or 575-288-5811.